RejaurRahman/blog-camp/README.md

 sanity start
 ```

-It will say _'Content Studio successfully compiled!
-Go to http://localhost:3333'_
+It will say _"Content Studio successfully compiled!
+Go to http://localhost:3333"_

 A browser page will open to login to your Sanity account.